nikita-olechko/Algorithmic-Trading-In-Python/README.md

 # Customizing Strategies

 You can customize the trading bot by modifying the strategy functions buySellConditionFunc and generateNewDataFunc in the Bot instantiation.
-These functions respectively determine the buy/sell decisions and new data generation for each trading bot.
+These functions respectively determine the buy/sell decisions and new data generation for each trading bot. **Make sure your customized functions accept the same parameters as below**

-For example, in the testing strategy greaterthan60barsma.py, there are two functions:
+For example, in the testing strategy greaterthan10barsma.py, there are two functions:

-- generate60PeriodSMA(barDataFrame):
+- generate10PeriodSMA(barDataFrame):
     This function generates new data based on existing bar data.
-    In this case, it calculates the 60-period SMA.
+    In this case, it calculates the 10-period SMA.

-- sampleSMABuySellStrategy(barDataFrame):
+- sampleSMABuySellStrategy(barDataFrame, last_order_index=0, ticker="", current_index=0):
     This function defines the strategy's decision-making process.
-    It returns 1 (BUY), -1 (SELL), 2 (HOLD), or 0 (no action), based on whether the average price is above or below the 60-period SMA.
+    It returns 1 (BUY), -1 (SELL), 2 (HOLD), or 0 (no action), based on whether the average price is above or below the 10-period SMA.
     No action occurs at 2 or 0, but it is helpful for analysis purposes to differentiate the two.

 At the moment, the bot can only trade a fixed quantity of the asset.
 For example, if you specify 100, and the ticker "AAPL", the bot will place orders for 100 shares of AAPL according to your strategy.
-In this example, it will BUY 100 shares if above the 60-period SMA, and SELL if below the 60-period SMA.
+In this example, it will BUY 100 shares if above the 10-period SMA, and SELL if below the 10-period SMA.

-Orders do NOT stack.
+Orders in the sample strategy do NOT stack.
 Meaning if your strategy places a BUY order, it will not place another BUY order unti a SELL order has been placed, even if the BUY condition has been met.
 This corresponds with the fixed quantity capacity of the current model.
 However, this is built into the strategy, not the bot class itself, as it is designed to be flexible (e.g., maybe you want to double up under specific circumstances).
 You can check the last order using barDataFrame["Orders"][last_order_index] and build accordingly.

 You can create a new strategy by writing similar functions that align with your trading approach.
 Of course, any data generated in the first function can and should be used in the second.

 # Simulatenously Running Strategies

 To run several strategies simulatenously, you can simply instantiate multiple instances of the Bot class, which will run the strategies simulatenously without interference.
-I would recommend running them in a seaparate console if you wish to see live updates, otherwise things get very confusing very fast.
+I would recommend running them in a seaparate console if you wish to see live updates, otherwise updates get confusing.

 # Backtesting

 Backtesting is now available in Python!
 Here are the steps to backtest a strategy:

 - Step 0: Create your strategy condition functions in the same way as you would for live trading.
 See the section above on Customizing Strategies for more details.
 - Step 1: Assuming you are generating new data, you MUST modify your data generation function to operate on the entire dataframe instead of only the last row.
 This is because the backtesting framework requires the entire dataframe to be generated at once.
-For example, if you are calculating the 60-period SMA, you must calculate the 60-period SMA for the entire dataframe, not just the last row.
-See the sample strategy greaterthan60barsma.py for an example of how to do this.
+For example, if you are calculating the 10-period SMA, you must calculate the 10-period SMA for the entire dataframe, not just the last row.
+See the sample strategy greaterthan10barsma.py for an example of how to do this.
 - Step 2: Make sure IBKR TWS is open and running on port 4000.
 - Step 3: Open backtesting.py and import your strategy functions like so: